aws-samples/cfn101-workshop/content/intermediate/templates/language-extensions/index.md

 For more information, see [Introducing new language extensions in AWS CloudFormation](https://aws.amazon.com/blogs/mt/introducing-new-language-extensions-in-aws-cloudformation/).

-In this lab, you will be exploring how you can leverage these language extensions to augment your developer experience.
+In this lab, you'll explore and learn how you can leverage these language extensions to augment your developer experience.

 ### Topics Covered